Grocery Shopping With Kids

 This is one of the activities that I end up doing almost every week with my kids.
 Making grocery shopping into a fun activity is a good way to get your kids out of the house on a weekly basis.

-Back when my wife started going to school again, we found that she ends up being very busy in the evenings and weekends with homework.
+Back when my wife started going to school again, we found that she ended up being very busy in the evenings and weekends with homework.
 As such, I generally had the opportunity to go with my two kids, by myself, to the store each week.
 While she has since finished school, we've continued our weekly adventures with the kids and me.
 Below are a few tips for making a trip to the store a fun time.

 Go at off hours to the grocery store